 Therapists within the education sector assess and treat students who have limited ability to carry out everyday activities because of illness, injury, disorders, or circumstances related to physiology.
 This may include difficulties with speech, language, thought processes or moving their bodies.

-Therapists subject to the pay equity claim are employed in the Education Service (Schools) or by the Ministry of Education.
-The claim covers Speech Language Therapists, Occupational Therapists and Physiotherapists.
-Data shows that Therapist roles employed in the Education Service and by the Ministry are currently and have historically been female dominated.
+Therapists subject to the pay equity claim are employed in Schools or by the Ministry.
+The claim covers a range of therapist roles, including Speech Language Therapists, Occupational Therapists, Physiotherapists and Music Therapists.
+Data shows that therapist roles employed in Schools and by the Ministry are currently, and have historically been, female dominated.

-On 6 November 2020 NZEI Te Riu Roa raised a pay equity claim for Therapists and those people doing same or substantially similar work in state and state-integrated schools or employed by the Ministry of Education.
+On 6 November 2020 NZEI Te Riu Roa raised a pay equity claim for therapists and those people doing same or substantially similar work in state and state-integrated schools or employed by the Ministry.

 Arguability for this claim has been agreed with NZEI Te Riu Roa.
-A notification letter and factsheet about the claim was sent to all affected employees of state and state-integrated school boards of trustees and of the Ministry of Education on 17 February 2021.
+A notification letter and factsheet about the claim has been sent to all affected employees of state and state-integrated School Boards and of the Ministry.

 Last reviewed: Has this been useful?
 Give us your feedback